vinodkd/guts/src/book/01_size.md

 While a library function itself is not a language feature, the ability to make a function call certainly is.
 A function call is essentially a shortcut to invoke a bunch of statements defined elsewhere; and supporting such a feature does require some effort on the language runtime's part.
 So Operation it is.
 In definition form again:

-	Defining and calling functions are Operations if the language supports it            --(7)
+	Defining and calling functions are Operations if the language supports it directly.  --(7)

 ### Question 3: Should we count the size of the function if all we're doing is calling it?

 The size of the function itself (i.e., that of its body) should certainly be different from that of a call to the function.
 This answer highlights the fact that these two constructs - the definition of a function and the call to it - are two separate operations that a language supports.
-The definition is clearly a compound operation, but what about the call?
+The definition is clearly a compound operation, but what about the call itself?
 If the language supports the concept of functions and calling them, the operation of calling a function has to be atomic, by definition.
 Updating the BNF-ish definitions, therefore:

 		operation   := compound_op | simple_op
 		compound_op := function_def | ...other compound ops...